Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Acknowledgments

 \section{Acknowledgments}

 S.S.A.S. and V.F. are grateful to the Science and Technology Facilities Council (STFC) grants ST/V000977/1, ST/Y001532/1.
-S.S.A.S., I.B., V.F. are grateful to The Royal Society, International Exchanges Scheme, collaboration with Greece (IES/R1/221095).
+V.F., S.S.A.S., I.B. and G.V. are thankful to The Royal Society, International Exchanges Scheme, collaboration with Greece (IES/R1/221095) and The Royal Society, IEC/R3/233017 - International Exchanges 2023 Cost Share (NSTC), collaboration with Taiwan.
 E.L.R. acknowledges the Brazilian agency CNPq under grant 306920/2020-4.
 S.S.A.S. and V.F. would like to thank the International Space Science Institute (ISSI) in Bern, Switzerland, for the hospitality provided to the members of the team on `Opening new avenues in identifying coherent structures and transport barriers in the magnetised solar plasma’.
 S.S.A.S. is grateful to Iñaki Esnaola for insightful discussions that contributed to this work.